 We see stark contrasts between the purpose of man and the purpose of God, Satan’s plan for destruction and God’s plan for redemption.
 The cross reminds us things are often not what they seem in this life.
 Circumstances and the point of view of fallen man is not a reliable source for interpreting life because God is working in ways we cannot see.
 God’s economy is different than our own.
 It is in the darkest moments that the greatest light shines.
 It is in act of death that life is granted.
-We will briefly look at four ironies of Jesus’ cross from Colossians 2:13-15 in order to understand what was really taking place.
+Below are four ironies of Jesus’ cross from Colossians 2:13-15 that help us understand what was really taking place.

 1) Jesus laid down his arms and died willingly in order to disarm the worldly and spiritual authorities.